WAIKATO-TAINUI THE ENTITY

 Trained formally as a journalist, Jason has several network connections with central government and private sectors.
 He was working previously as an advisor to the Public Sector before joining Waikato-Tainui.

-He leads a team that is responsible for the marketing, communications and engagement functions with and to tribal members of Waikato-Tainui.
+He leads a team that is responsible for the marketing, communications and engagement functions for tribal members and staholders of Waikato-Tainui.

 Peata graduated from Victoria University of Wellington with a Bachelor of Laws and Bachelor of Arts in 2009 and was admitted as a Barrister and Solicitor of the High Court of New Zealand the following year.